 If you are interacting with sensitive data on a personal device, you will also need to review:

 When you are done with computers, other devices, hard drives, DVS, scanners, etc. that have interacted with sensitive data, you must take special care to dispose of them properly, since that data may still be recoverable.
-See Securely Dispose of Media for instructions.
+See Securely Dispose of U-M Data and Devices for instructions.

 Report a Breach or Compromise of Sensitive Data